Lhongpei/PDNLP/README.md

 [](https://www.google.com/search?q=) [](https://www.google.com/search?q=/LICENSE)

 This repository contains a high-performance, GPU-accelerated solver for large-scale **Nonlinear Programming (NLP)** problems with linear equality and box constraints.
-It leverages a **Restarted Anderson-accelerated Primal-Dual Hybrid Gradient (rAPDHG)** scheme, using **L-BFGS-B** to efficiently solve the primal subproblem.
+It leverages a **Restarted Adaptive Primal-Dual Hybrid Gradient (rAPDHG)** scheme, using **L-BFGS-B** to efficiently solve the primal subproblem.

 -----